 A malfunction occurs when no hot water can be tapped at the draw-off points.
-This can have several causes (see section 8.1 on page 25).
+This can have several causes (see section 8.1 on page 22).

-- Rule out causes that are easy to determine, e.g. deenergised actuator ((3) in Fig. 20 on page 29) or missing contact of the signal line of the volume flow sensor. - Check the volume flow sensor (1) for contamination by tapping potable water and observing the indicator light on the actuator: - When no hot water is being tapped or outside circulation mode, the indicator light on the actuator is permanently green. - When tapping hot water or during circulation mode, the indicator light flashes green. - If the indicator light is permanently green when tapping hot water, the volume flow sensor may be contaminated.
+- Rule out causes that are easy to determine, e.g. deenergised actuator (3) or missing contact of the signal line of the volume flow sensor. - Check the volume flow sensor (1) for contamination by tapping potable water and observing the indicator light on the actuator: - When no hot water is being tapped, the indicator light on the actuator is permanently green. - When tapping hot water, the indicator light flashes green. - If the indicator light is permanently green when tapping hot water, the volume flow sensor may be contaminated.

-If the volume flow sensor is contaminated, then the volume flow of the cold water inlet or of the cold water inlet with circulation pipe is not detected and no hot water tapping is registered.
+If the volume flow sensor is contaminated, then the volume flow of the cold water inlet is not detected and no hot water tapping is registered.
 This means that the control is not activated and no energy is transferred to the potable water circuit in the heat exchanger.